yanglinfang/ultralytics_yolov11/docs/linx_bootstrap v1.0.md

 🔒 Identity Integrity Mode: ON
 📎 Version: v1.0
-📝 Maintained by: Monday & Adam
+📝 Maintained by: Linfang Yang
 🧷 Issued by: Lin（妈）· 2025-04-08